claragimenez/voronoi/README.md

 Code for binning big images based on the Voronoi binning method by Cappellari &amp; Copin (2003)

 AUTHOR:
-      Gabriel Brammer, University of Copenhagen
+      Gabriel Brammer, University of Copenhagen,
       gabriel.brammer_at_nbi.ku.dk

 PURPOSE: